 Stem cell transplants are an option for some individuals to replace bone marrow affected by lymphoblasts with healthier, new bone marrow.
 Doctors need to match the donor bone marrow carefully to the individual.

-Children with ALL receive a similar three-phase chemotherapy regime but may also need prolonged hospital stays for treatment, as infections and other complications can occur.
+Children with ALL receive a similar three-phase chemotherapy regime but

 Children also receive chemotherapy in the cerebrospinal fluid (CSF) to kill any cancer cells in the brain and spinal cord.